 It sounds pretty vague when I mention choosing the right technology under a section that relates to managing stress.
 But the correlation here is pretty simple.
 There’s no doubt that technology has been playing a great role in the ever-changing Accounting profession.
 The issue, however, is the way Accountants leverage this technology.
 Accountants should keep in mind that they are number-savvy guys and not tech-savvy guys.
 Choosing the wrong technology, be it an Accounting software that fails to suit your needs or be it a video conferencing platform that is costing you too much, technology can have a bad side too.

-While technology will continue to influence the Accounting profession, researching a technology for its use cases before incorporating it is always a wise option.
+While technology will continue to influence the Accounting profession, researching technology for its use cases before incorporating it is always a wise option.
+Use Accounting Automation technologies wisely to grow your firm.

 Firm leadership should prioritise mental health: